How can we pray for you?

 A health care professional is available to take your pressure downtown on the 3rd Sunday of each month.

-Twice a year, First Church hosts an American Red Cross Blood Drive.
+Twice a year, First Church hosts a Community Blood Center Blood Drive.

 These small booklets offer strength, help and healing for those that are hurting.
 A variety of topics are available including Coping with Chronic Pain, Dealing with Anger, Loss of a Loved One and Climbing Out of Depression.
 These pamphlets are located in the Gathering Areas at both campuses and through the Pastors and the Director of Congregational Care.
 There are additional themes available that can be ordered for you.